-1715 9.1.5 Cumulative report built and shared at discharge time
+1760 9.1.5 Cumulative report built and shared at discharge time

-At discharge time of an inpatient, a hospital physician selects the most significant lab results, produced by one or more laboratories of the healthcare enterprise, and builds a cumulative report sent to an health info exchange shared by a number of healthcare enterprises and primary care providers.
+At discharge time of an inpatient, a hospital physician selects the most significant lab results, produced by one or more laboratories of the healthcare enterprise, and builds a cumulative report sent to a health info exchange shared by a number of healthcare enterprises and primary care providers.
 This cumulative report aggregates the observations related to one or more order groups.
-It is made available to anybody having access to the EHR, for instance the patient's family doctor.
+It is made available to environ heaving access to the EHP for instance the petient's